Cosmology in the Muslim world: Experimental astrophysics and celestial mechanics

 In the 9th century, the eldest Banū Mūsā brother, Ja'far Muhammad ibn Mūsā ibn Shākir, made significant contributions to Islamic astrophysics and celestial mechanics.
 He was the first to hypothesize that the heavenly bodies and celestial spheres are subject to the same laws of physics as Earth, unlike the ancients who believed that the celestial spheres followed their own set of physical laws different from that of Earth.
-In his Astral Motion and The Force of Attraction, Muhammad ibn Musa also proposed that there is a force of attraction between heavenly bodies, foreshadowing Newton's law of universal gravitation.

 In the early 11th century, Ibn al-Haytham (Alhazen) wrote the Maqala fi daw al-qamar (On the Light of the Moon) some time before 1021.
-This was the first attempt successful at combining mathematical astronomy with physics and the earliest attempt at applying the experimental method to astronomy and astrophysics.
-He disproved the universally held opinion that the moon reflects sunlight like a mirror and correctly concluded that it "emits light from those portions of its surface which the sun's light strikes."
-In order to prove that "light is emitted from every point of the moon's illuminated surface," he built an "ingenious experimental device."
+He combined Aristotelian physics with the ancient mathematics (astronomy and optics).
+He disproved the universally held opinion that the Moon reflects sunlight and correctly concluded that it "emits light from those portions of its surface which the sun's light strikes."
+In order to prove that "light is emitted from every point of the Moon's illuminated surface," he built an "ingenious experimental device."
 Ibn al-Haytham had "formulated a clear conception of the relationship between an ideal mathematical model and the complex of observable phenomena; in particular, he was the first to make a systematic use of the method of varying the experimental conditions in a constant and uniform manner, in an experiment showing that the intensity of the light-spot formed by the projection of the moonlight through two small apertures onto a screen diminishes constantly as one of the apertures is gradually blocked up."
+Ibn al-Haytham, in his Book of Optics (1021) also suggested that heaven, the location of the fixed stars, was less dense than air.